 Many of our Computer Science and Computer Engineering undergraduate students are involved in cutting-edge research.
-Click on the students below to see what they're working on.
+Click on the student name below to learn about projects completed at the undergraduate level during their time at UMBC.

 A Sophomore majoring in Computer Science, Chitra does research involving Human Computer Interaction.